haroldtreen/haroldtreen.github.io/_posts/2016-10-01-recurse-center-week-1.md

 Some things I got to do this week during the evenings:

-- Group viewing of the presidential debate.
+- Group viewing of the presidential debate
 - Improv workshop
 - Improv shows
 - Games night
 - Group drinks

-It has been nice having so many activities always on the table.
-I hope to reconnect with my own interests and share some of them in the upcoming weeks (Dancing, Cooking, Improv, Cycling, Exploring).
+It's been nice having so many activities always on the table.
+I hope to reconnect with my own interests and share some of them in the upcoming weeks (dancing, cooking, improv, cycling, exploring, etc.).

-At the same time, I fear going off to my own events and missing out on time with RC people ... #QualityProblems 😌
+At the same time, I fear going off to my own events and missing out on time with RC people ... #QualityProblems 😌.

 ### Intellectual 🤔